PatrickMaiyer/Portapack_Wiki/Update-firmware.md

 ### Linux

+**For Ubuntu and Mint user: Ubuntu based distro never maintains their repo for hackrf package.
+You’ll face a lot of weird problems if your hackrf is R9.**
+**To resolve these, please compile hackrf package yourself, or use other distro.**

 1. Connect the device via USB
 2. Switch to HackRF mode via the on-screen option (in the PortaPack)
 3. Upload the firmware with `hackrf_spiflash -w new_firmware_file.bin` (eg. portapack-h1_h2-mayhem.bin for mayhem firmware or hackrf_one_usb.bin for stock hackrf firmware)